WestDRI/wgtm21/content/julia/julia-10-nbody.md

 | `julia nbodySerial.jl` (serial runtime) | 340s |
 | `julia -p 1 nbodyDistributedShared.jl` (2 processes) | 358s |

-This the same problem we descussed in the Chapel course: with a fine-grained parallel code the communication overhead dominates the problem.
+This is the same problem we discussed in the Chapel course: with a fine-grained parallel code the communication overhead dominates the problem.
 As we increase the problem size, we should see the benefit from parallelization.
 E.g. with 1000 particles and 10 steps: